 Banana Honey-Walnut Muffins

 If you opened my freezer and looked in the bottom drawer, you’d think I was some sort of crazy person who hordes old brown bananas.
 The truth is that I’m not crazy; it’s just that I always buy too many bananas and am a wee bit fanatic about not wasting food.
 It’s a trait that was ingrained in culinary school, where the chefs would randomly check our trash cans to make sure nothing that could be transformed into something else was in there.
-And, believe me, there had better not be — unless you wanted to get chewed out by a French chef, which is completely humiliating!
+And, believe me, there had better not be — unless you wanted to get chewed out by a French chef, which, I can tell you from experience, is completely humiliating!
 Nothing is wasted in a restaurant kitchen: old bread becomes breadcrumbs; bones become stock; vegetable odds and ends become soup; cake trimmings become dessert trifles; and (you guessed it) old bananas become banana muffins, banana bread or banana cupcakes.

 I’m guessing you don’t have a lot of bones or cake trimmings lying around, but we’ve all got old bananas.
 Once they’re past their prime, let them get really spotty, peel them and then throw them in a ziplock bag in the freezer.
 That way, you can whip up some banana baked goods whenever the mood strikes you.
 I have several recipes you might enjoy — like classic Banana Bread, Chocolate Banana Bread, Banana Bread with Coconut & Pecans — but these muffins are unique because they’re sweetened with honey.
 They’re wonderfully light and fluffy with a mild banana flavor that allows the distinctive taste of honey to shine through.

 You begin by chopping some nuts and mixing them with a bit of honey and cinnamon.
 You can leave out the nuts if you prefer; I usually make half with and half without since my kids prefer them plain.